michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-06-03-primary-home-tax-benefits.md

 If you do not have mortgage interest or other significant itemized deductions, it may be more beneficial to take the standard deduction.

+However, California allows you to deduct the full amount of real estate and local taxes, as well as mortgage interest without limitations.
+As a result, it is possible to use the standard deduction on your federal return while itemizing deductions on your California state return.

 #### [Primary Home Capital Gain Exclusion][121 exclusion]{:target="_blank"}

 For married couples filing jointly, up to $500,000 of capital gains can be